TimGrt/ansible-windows-workshop/docs/windows-automation/windows-project.md

 ![Play and Task Output](images/4-job-summary-output.png)

-When the job has successfully completed, you should see a URL to your website printed at the bottom of the job output.
+When the job has successfully completed, the last task tells us what to do.
+Connect with RDP to the node, open a browser and input `http://localhost`.

 If all went well, you should see something like this, but with your own custom message of course.

 ![New Website with Personalized Test Message](images/4-website-output.png)

+!!! note
+    As these are test hosts only, the firewall does not allow external access to the webserver, therefor we need to check this locally.

 ## Optional